thinkloop/memoizerific/README.md

 ## Strict Equality
 Arguments are compared using strict equality.
-A complex object will only trigger a cache hit if it refers to the exact same object in memory, not just any object that has the same properties.
+A complex object will only trigger a cache hit if it refers to the exact same object in memory, not just another object that has similar properties.
-For example in the following code, there won't be a cache hit even though the objects have the same structure:
+For example, the following code won't produce a cache hit even though the objects look the same:

 ```javascript
 // memoize 1 result